mbloch/mapshaper/docs/development/label-tool-design.md

   be unavailable precisely when they are needed.
 - The panel is **dismissible**, via the `×` in its header.
 Mode-level controls should not be reachable only through something the user can close.

+**The `×` leaves the tool** when it is the tool's panel, rather than closing the panel over a map still armed for placing labels — which would leave the tool half on, with the toolbar up and nothing on screen to turn it off from.
+The button was hidden in label mode for that reason; hiding it made the panel the only style panel without one, and doing what the user asked for is a better answer than refusing to be asked.
+Outside the tool — the panel opened on its own from the layer menu — it clears the panel's mode as before.

 #### What the tool is armed with on entry